 - for a full definition and history of motherese and baby talk, click here.

-I will start with the positive aspects of baby talk and then I will move on to the aspects which I do not prefer.
+I will start with the positive aspects of baby talk and then I will move on to the more negative aspects.

 Babies are smart and are ready to communicate before they are physically able to!